QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/index.md

 * 🧑 Find information about their employees, their emails, their social accounts, their leaked passwords...

 * ...

+➡️ You can also **infer** data, for instance, if a company has many customers, then they may have a support page/customer service.
 </div></div>

 <hr class="sep-both">